micahwoods/atcweb3/content/post/bentgrass-tropical-temperatures/index.md

 {{< figure src="hiroshima_temperature.svg" >}}

 When those temperatures are converted to a cool-season grass (C<sub>3</sub>) growth potential (GP), there are peaks in GP during spring and autumn.
-In winter the temperatures are too cold for growth, and the hottest days of summer are too hot for growth.
+In winter the temperatures are too cold, and the hottest days of summer are too hot.

 {{< figure src="hiroshima_gp.svg" >}}